richeterre/richeterre.github.io/_posts/2015-08-18-anatomy-of-an-mvvm-ios-app.md

 {% endhighlight %}

 There's a veritable chain of dependency injection going on here!
 First, a __store__ is created with the base URL.
 It is then passed to two different __view models__, which in turn are injected into their respective __views__.
 I found that this approach has some benefits over singletons à la `Store.sharedStore()`, such as letting us change the base URL without messing up the app's internal state, and far easier unit testing.
-This will be covered in more detail in an upcoming post!
+This is covered in more detail in a [later post]({% post_url 2015-09-06-how-getting-rid-of-singletons-boosts-testability %})!

 ## Models